 - Participants used 2-3 e-cigarette cartridges per day.

-- Forgive me for repeating myself, but these were people who described themselves as unwilling to quit smoking at the outset.
+- Again - these were people who described themselves as unwilling to quit smoking at the outset.

 Dry cough (32%), mouth and throat irritation (20-32%) were common among e-cigarette users (most of whom were continuing to smoke, but ascribed these side effects to the e-cigarettes).